Learn the Melodies, Techniques and Styles of a Great Tradition

 With Pete Rushefsky, tsimbl (hammer dulcimer)

 Klezmer, the celebratory dance music of Eastern European Jews, has been gaining in popularity in recent years, partly through the work of the musical super-group, the Klezmatics.
-Lisa Gutkin, their virtuosic fiddler, has made a DVD that’s perfect for anyone who wants to delve into this compelling musical tradition.
+Lisa Gutkin, their virtuosic fiddler, has made a lesson that’s perfect for anyone who wants to delve into this compelling musical tradition.

 With Pete Rushefsky’s expert accompaniment, Lisa details the scales, rhythms, grace notes, trills, ornaments, fill-ins, slides and other techniques that provide the “palette” of sounds you’ll need to play authentic-sounding klezmer tunes.
 She adds fascinating information about interpretation, improvisation and the history of the music.
 Fiddlers of all genres will benefit from her exercises and warm-ups, and her advice on posture, balance, bowing and fingering is invaluable.